 It happens.
-Next time, remember to go slow and low.
+And it can be a bad time.
+Next time, you’ll remember to go slow and low.
 (We repeat: You can always eat more, but you can’t eat less.)
 We believe in being prepared—and sometimes even over-prepared—so try to memorize and follow these steps if you get too high (or just keep this guide in an easily accessible location):

-- Repeat this mantra– This will pass.
-Drink water, relax, and stay away from driving or operating any heavy machinery.
+- Repeat this mantra: This will pass.
+Drink water, relax, and stay away from driving.
 The effects will go away, it just takes a bit of time.

 - Drink water-preferably cold.
 For at least 10 minutes, keep sipping iced water to dull your high and combat dry mouth, an occasional side effect of THC.
 Adding ground black pepper, lemon zest, shredded ginger, and mint leaves can also help settle your stomach and reduce the psychoactive effects.

 - Sit back and watch some Netflix.
 Depending on your high and your personality, this is easier said than done.
-But this too shall pass, and you can distract yourself by getting yourself in a comfortable position and finding a passive activity, like watching television or listening to music.
+But this too shall pass, and you can distract yourself by getting yourself in a comfortable position and finding a passive activity.

 - Sleep.
 Drink some water and tuck yourself into bed.
-You’ll wake up refreshed.
-It’s not like a hangover at all.
+You’ll wake up refreshed, and though you may be a little groggy or “off” the next morning, it will dissipate quickly.
+It’s not like an alcohol hangover at all.

 My friend swears by this certain type of edible.
 Will it work for me?

 Sorry, the same edibles with the same amounts of THC will affect different people differently.
 Bodies don’t metabolize THC in the same way or in the same amount of time.
 Always treat every new edible as a new experience.